|

 A. No. On almost

-composed of adults...even at a Disney film.
+at Disney movies.
 Q. Could you put a special message on the screen for me, and how much would this cost?
 A. We can't put

-special messages on the screen during the film, but we could probably
+special messages on the screen during the feature film, but we could probably

 work something out during the previews or before the show.
 Contact